Hernández, Chapman, Manoah lead Toronto past depleted Royals - WHIZ News

 Hernández connected off Royals right-hander Zack Greinke in the third, his 12th homer of the season.
 Chapman’s homer, his 15th, came off Royals call- up Carlos Hernández in the fifth.

-Greinke (3-6) allowed four runs, three earned, in four innings, losing to the Blue Jays for the first time since June 5, 2009.
+Greinke (3-6) allowed four runs, three earned, in four innings, losing to the Blue Jays for the first time since June 5, 2009, when new teammate Pratto was 10 years old.
 Greinke had gone 3-0 with a 2.38 ERA in five starts against Toronto since.

+“At times he made some pretty good pitches that were getting hit and that was frustrating for him,” Matheny said.

 First baseman Nick Pratto had his first big league hit, a single in the fifth, but the Royals didn’t manage much against Manoah, who improved to 11-1 with a 2.20 ERA in 18 career starts north of the border.